Manuel Margot Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 25th in MLB.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Royals are sending Marsh (0-2) to the mound to make his third start of the season.

-- In his most recent appearance on Wednesday, July 5, the right-hander threw five innings against the Minnesota Twins, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Thursday, July 6 against the Cleveland Guardians, the righty went five innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.